rsennrich/ParZu/README.md

 ------------

 Internally, ParZu uses the following format as input/output for tagging: one token per line, blank lines for sentence boundaries.
-Most POS taggers (e.g. TnT, Stanford POS tagger, hunpos, CRF++) support this format; the TreeTagger, however, uses SGML tags instead.
+Most POS taggers (e.g. TnT, Stanford POS tagger, hunpos, clevertagger) support this format; the TreeTagger, however, uses SGML tags instead.
-Instead of calling the TreeTagger directly, use `preprocessing/treetagger-wrapper.py`, which converts between the different formats.
+To use the TreeTagger for POS tagging, use `preprocessing/treetagger-wrapper.py`, which converts between the different formats.
 If you want to use the TreeTagger, set the paths to the TreeTagger binary and the German UTF-8 model in `preprocessing/treetagger-wrapper.py`.